washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 4. (Only on Southerlies) Windsurfer will be initially tied to a tether, manned by the supervisor on land until they have proven to be able to make consistent upwind progress.
 A series of tacks and maintaining in the sailing boundaries while making upwind progress would be sufficient.
 Ensure that the tether doesn't become a hazard for other people or vessels in the water.

 ### Windsurf Clothing
 From September 15th to June 15th, Members using the windsurf are required to wear adequately thick wetsuits.

 ### Hazardous Weather

-Hazardous weather conditions shall be deemed to exist if any of the following criteria are met: steady winds of 25 knots or higher (e.g., large branches of grown trees in motion); puffy, shifty winds of 20 knots or higher (e.g., rapidly changing wind direction and intensity as seen in trees and in the rapidly shifting pattern of dark streaks across the water); or display of the Hazardous Weather sign as posted by a Chief or an Officer at their discretion (note that this may include occasions when wind velocities or other conditions are not yet hazardous but are so predicted).
-In hazardous weather conditions, whether the sign has been posted or not, the following procedures must be adhered to:

-#### Bridge Hazard

-No boat shall be sailed near the Evergreen Point Bridge on the windward side of it.

-#### Personal Floating Device Use

-Adequate flotation must be worn by all persons in Club boats.

-#### Water Limitations
+The WYC Policies' Hazardous Weather rules apply.
 No windsurfer shall launch from Sail Sand Point in hazardous Southerly conditions.
 The south point of Magnuson Park is the preferred launch for strong Southerly winds, given that all hazardous weather procedures are followed.
 In hazardous Northerly conditions, Sail Sand Point is okay to launch from given all hazardous weather procedures are followed.

-#### Ratings Restrictions

-No Novice or Intermediate sailing.

 ### Supervised Sailing Rescue Policy